Pediatric Orthopedic surgeons who treat Marfan Syndrome

 Marfan Syndrome

-Patients with this condition have long narrow limbs, skeletal abnormalities, cardiovascular abnormalities, and eye abnormalities.
+Patients with this condition have long, narrow limbs, skeletal abnormalities, cardiovascular abnormalities, and eye abnormalities.
 Marfan’s syndrome may affect the aorta.
 This is the major blood channel that transports blood from the heart to the rest of the body.
-When impacted the aorta may cause a life-threatening situation.
+When impacted, the aorta may cause a life-threatening situation.
 Doctors have found that intelligence remains normal for those affected by this condition.

 Marfan syndrome affects around 1 in 5,000 individuals, including men, women, and children of all racial, ethnic, and cultural backgrounds.
-About 3 out of every 4 persons who have this condition inherit it, meaning they were born with the genetic mutation from a parent who also has it.
-However, some Marfan syndrome patients are the first in their families to have the condition, and doctors refer to this as a spontaneous mutation.
-A person with this condition has a 50 percent risk of passing the genetic mutation on to each child they have.
+About 3 out of every 4 people who have this condition inherit it.
+This means that they were born with the genetic mutation from a parent who also has it.

-Why does Marfan Syndrome Occur?
+Why Does Marfan Syndrome Occur?

 The gene that codes for fibrillin and elastic fibers, two important parts of connective tissue, has a deficiency in people with Marfan syndrome.
 Fibrillin-1, or FBN1, refers to the name of this gene.
 Because the condition is primarily inherited, it typically runs in families.
 Doctors refer to the condition as “autosomal dominant” because a person can inherit the condition from only one parent who has the gene.
 The condition affects both men and women equally.